Smoking Salmon The Right Way

 5. Under cold, running water, carefully rinse the cure from the fish, then set it in a bowl.
 Cover the salmon in about three inches of cold water and let it soak for half an hour.
 After 30 minutes, place it in a colander and allow the water to drain.

 6. Using paper towels pat the salmon dry.
-Now place it on a wire rack that is sitting over a baking tray with the skin side down.
+Now place salmon on a wire rack that is sitting over a baking tray with the skin side down.
 The fish must be left to dry in the fridge, uncovered, approximately for 4 hours.
 It will feel tacky to the touch.

 7. Set your smoker for cold-smoking, according to the instructions in the manufacturer's handbook.
 It is best if you have a smoke generator in use to make the needed smoke.
 It the outdoor temperature is above 70F, the fish should be situated over a large pan that's filled with ice, making sure the fish is at least an inch or more above the ice.
 You will probably need to add more ice throughout the smoking process.

 8. Keep the salmon smoking until the color is a bronze shade.
 It will have a leathery feel.
 This will take at least 12 hours or more.
 To test to see if it's done, cut a piece next to the fat end.
-When the salmon has reached 120 F, remove it from the smoker and wrap it in uncovered butcher paper.
+When the salmon has reached 120 F, remove it from the smoker and wrap it in uncovered butcher parchment paper.
 Place it in the refrigerator to rest for a minimum of 4 hours or overnight before serving it.
 With a very sharp, long, thin knife, cut the salmon into very thin slices.

 Obviously, there is a vast difference between the hot-smoke process and the cold-smoke process.
 Each of them has their own benefits in the kind of meat you would be looking to serve.
 The cold-smoke process is no more difficult to prepare than the hot-smoke process, with one exception.
 It takes three to four days to complete the cold process.
+The total time is much longer.

 If you have a desire or a need to have this cold salmon, this is an easy way to produce it.
 However, for most situations, I would recommend the hot-smoke method.
 Although I do enjoy those paper-thin slices of salmon for a brunch, and there may be an occasion when I am able to spend the better part of a week waiting for my salmon to finish curing and smoking.
+Cooking a piece of fresh salmon for a weeknight meal shouldn't be a chore and it's one of my favorite things, but if you're not a fan of smoking, you can always try baking salmon, which is another delicious option, or make a salmon salad with a bit of extra-virgin olive oil and fresh wild salmon, or roast salmon - there are many options for cooking fresh pieces of salmon.
+Or try other healthy recipes and don't forger to share them with us in the comments!

-However, I prefer to have a more hearty piece of meat as the main course of my lunch or dinner, one that will be ready in a few hours instead of a few days.
+However, I prefer to have a more hearty piece of meat as the main dish of my lunch or dinner, one that will be ready in a few hours instead of a few days.

 So what did you think of this tutorial?
 Did you find it enjoyable?
 I hope it has answered some questions for you in regard to smoking salmon, both for the hot-smoke process and the cold-smoke process.
 Salmon is such an important food for our diet and smoking it helps to bring out the great flavor and allows us to have a very healthy, helpful meal.